carpentry-org/dynlib/README.md

 ## Limitations

-For now, the functions that are returned by `DynLib.get` are all unary, meaning that they only take one argument.
-If you have an idea how to encode function with a variable number of arguments in the type system, hit me up!
+For now, the functions that are returned by `DynLib.get` are all typed as `a`, so that we are able to encode multi-arity functions (i.e. functions with different numbers of arguments).
+I’m not aware of a better way to encode this in the Carp type system as of yet.
+If there is, hit me up, because the current implementation breaks all type-level guarantees!

+I’m also pretty sure that the lambdas allocated by `DynLib_dlopen` are never freed—because they’re returned as references—, and I’m not sure how to get around that!

 <hr/>